Harrow, London: Demography

 The town includes its localities within the Harrow post town: Harrow on the Hill, Harrow Weald, Headstone, North Harrow, Kenton, Rayners Lane, South Harrow, Wealdstone and West Harrow.
-The Borough's population was 250,149 in 2011.
+The Borough's estimated population on census day 2021 was 261,300.

 Harrow Borough's proportion of Jewish, Muslim and Hindu residents is above average.
 The ethnic minority population includes a large and established Gujarati Indian community, who originally settled in large numbers in the borough after their expulsion from Uganda in 1972.

 The highest life expectancy (as of 2009–2013) for females was 89.5 years in Headstone North, and for males was 83.8 years in West Harrow.
 The lowest expectancies were 82.4 years in Wealdstone and 78.6 years in Greenhill respectively.
 The median age was highest in Headstone North (40 years) and lowest in Greenhill and Wealdstone (both 33 years).
 The life expectancies for Harrow are lower than both Pinner and Stanmore in the borough.

 According to a 2018 survey by the Office for National Statistics (ONS), the borough of Harrow was the "happiest" in London and scored higher than the English average.
 Adversely, in another survey by an estate agent in 2019 the borough was found to be the "least friendly" in London.

 Average house prices within the borough stood at £479,682 as of 2017.